pwalczyszyn/backstack/README.md

 Although you can use it for web development (as I did to create <a href='http://pwalczyszyn.github.com/backstack' target='_blank'>this</a> site) it is especially useful when building mobile apps with PhoneGap/Cordova framework.
 Of course if you are using frameworks like <a href='http://jquerymobile.com/' target='_blank'>jQuery Mobile</a>, <a href='http://www.sencha.com/products/touch/' target='_blank'>Sencha Touch</a>, <a href='http://www.jqtouch.com/' target='_blank'>jQTouch</a> or probably dozen of other mobile UI frameworks you don't need it.

+### Are there other alternatives?

+You can use ViewNavigator implementation from app-UI framework built by fellow Adobe Evangelist Andy Trice.
+Of course you can build the transitions yourself, it is not really hard ;) or use already mentioned frameworks above.

+### How was it built?

+This may not be particularly interesting to everyone but to develop/package BackStack an almond library was used.
+Almond is a replacement AMD loader for RequireJS.
+It is a smaller "shim" loader, providing the minimal AMD API footprint that includes loader plugin support.

 ### Where can I find more info about it?
 <a href='http://pwalczyszyn.github.com/backstack' target='_blank'>Here is a demo site</a> that is actually built with BackStack.
 Be aware of a disclaimer that I only tested it with WebKit based browsers as I mainly used it for mobile apps development.
 So if you are on IE this site many not work for you, sorry for that ;)